-The MLT program at New England Tech is a six quarter program that may be completed in as little as 18 months.
-The MLT curriculum will offer academic courses in basic sciences (biology, chemistry, anatomy & physiology), mathematics, social sciences, and the humanities as well as both didactic (including student laboratories) and clinical experience courses in the areas of hematology, coagulation, microbiology, immunohematology, chemistry, parasitology, immunology, and urinalysis.
+The MLT curriculum offers courses in basic sciences (biology, chemistry, anatomy & physiology), mathematics, social sciences, and the humanities as well as both didactic (including student laboratories) and clinical experience courses in the areas of hematology, coagulation, microbiology, immunohematology, chemistry, parasitology, immunology, and urinalysis.

-Upon completion of the program, students are eligible to sit for a national certification examination.
+Upon completion of the program, students are eligible to sit for a national certification examination, passage of which is required for state licensure.
 The certification of choice for most employers is through the American Society of Clinical Pathology (ASCP) Board of Certification.
-An individual must pass this examination to be eligible for state licensure.
 Completion of the MLT Program is not contingent upon passage of any external certification examination.

-The Medical Laboratory Technician program at New England Institute of Technology is seeking initial accreditation from the National Accrediting Agency of Clinical Laboratory Science (NAACLS). www.naacls.org.
+The Medical Laboratory Technician program at New England Institute of Technology is accredited the National Accrediting Agency of Clinical Laboratory Science (NAACLS), www.naacls.org.

 National Accrediting Agency for Clinical Laboratory Sciences